Isuzu Gemini: In other markets

 The North American market version was originally sold as the "Opel by Isuzu" and then the Buick Opel (sometimes referred to as the "Buick Isuzu Opel").
 It first appeared in late 1975, for the 1976 model year, and replaced the German-built Kadett which had become too expensive as a result of the weakening dollar and rising costs in Germany.
 Road & Track decried the switch, stating that the Isuzu felt "built to a price" and that unlike the real Opel, it was "one of our least favorite cars."
 In 1978 a "Sports Coupé" was added to the lineup, its changes being limited to the paint, different steel wheels, sporty mirrors, and a spoiler.
 For 1979 the car received a light cosmetic update with ribbed velour trim, a few new paint options, and rectangular headlights.

 18,801 model year 1978 Buick Opels were sold, followed by 17,564 in 1979.
 In the middle of the calendar year the model was dropped, but supplies lasted long enough for another 950 cars to be sold during 1980.

 For the 1981 model year, the "Buick Opel" metamorphosed into the "Isuzu I-Mark".
-The diesel engine was available in the I-Mark, but the standard engine was a 78 hp (SAE net) version of the 1.8 litre G180Z engine.
+Unlike the Buick-badged versions the I-Mark was also available with a diesel engine, but the standard engine was a 78 hp (SAE net) version of the 1.8 litre G180Z engine.
 The diesel had a claimed 51 hp (SAE net) at an unusually high 5,000 rpm.
 The I-Mark was offered with four-door sedan or two-door coupé bodywork with either engine, in Deluxe or fully equipped LS (added for the 1982 model year) trim.
 A 5-speed manual or a 3-speed automatic were on offer.
 There was also a base diesel-engined coupé on offer, with a 4-speed manual transmission only.
 The diesel gradually lost sales after USA's brief love affair with the diesel car came to an end in the early eighties, and eventually it was only available in a single coupé version.
 For 1985, the rear-wheel-drive I-Mark's last year, only the Deluxe sedan version with the gasoline engine remained available.
 Power remained at 78 hp at 4,800 rpm.